-Dr. Smith first fell in love with higher education while attending Alabama State University.
+Dr. Tee first fell in love with higher education while attending Alabama State University.
 There he was involved in several student organizations such as SGA, NAACP, Alpha Kappa Psi Professional Business Fraternity, Alpha Phi Alpha, and the Golden Ambassadors.
 These student organizations afforded him the opportunity to serve others and allowed me to grow as a student, a leader, and a Black man.
 In 2011, he founded Unite Inc. which is a nonprofit that promotes leadership, scholarship, and social awareness.
-Unite Inc., currently serves the community through two initiatives: college preparation (high school juniors and seniors) and a freshmen retention program at Alabama State University.
-Unite Inc., allows Travis to serve his life’s purpose which is educating Black youth.
-To date, Unite has assisted its high school seniors in accumulating $30.2 million in scholarships.
-They have been accepted to over 300 universities across the nation.
-Travis is a proven fundraiser and has raised over $85,000 for the organization in the last 6 years.
+Unite Inc., currently serves the community by connecting students to HBCUs and connect HBCU students to opportunities.
+Unite Inc., allows Dr. Tee to serve his life’s purpose which is educating Black youth.
+To date, Unite has assisted its high school seniors in accumulating over $30.2 million in scholarships while been accepted to over 300 universities across the nation.
+Along similar lines, Dr. Tee leads the planning and execution of the annual Unite Inc Virtual HBCU Student Leadership Conference.
+This free 3-day virtual conference provides an opportunity for hundreds of HBCU student leaders to connect and engage in innovative workshops focused on leadership, personal development, career development, and social impact.
+Dr. Tee is also a proven fundraiser and has raised over $185,000 for the organization in the last 6 years.

 Travis has received multiple accolades and awards.
 He has received two City of Lafayette Proclamations, Mentor of the Year by 100 Black Men of America, a UCEA Jackson Scholar Award, an SREB Doctoral Scholar Fellowship, named a member of the 50 under 50 at Alabama State University, the 2018 Clemson College of Education Award of Excellence in Service Outreach, and the 2018 Alabama State University Achievement Award, named citizen of the year by the Kappa Gamma Gamma Chapter of Omega Psi Phi, and name an honorary member of Chi Sigma Alpha.